 Before coming to ABC11, Heather served as weekday anchor for Time Warner Cable News in Charlotte.
 Among her most memorable assignments, anchoring the station's coverage of the Democratic National Convention and the March on Wall Street South.
 She also co-hosted a live, Emmy-winning broadcast of the 2012 Miss North Carolina pageant.
 Heather is the recipient of several Associated Press awards and was most recently recognized by the Radio Television Digital News Association of the Carolinas for her health and feature reporting.

-She began her television career at WJHG in Panama City, Florida where she shot, produced and edited her own stories.
-She also served as the station's weekend anchor.
+Heather began her television career at WJHG in Panama City where she shot, produced and edited her own stories as an anchor and reporter.

-Heather hails from Knoxville where she graduated from the University of Tennessee.
+She hails from Knoxville and is a graduate of the University of Tennessee.
 Go Vols!

-She's a VOLunteer at heart and a fierce champion for community service.
-Heather spends much of her time out of the studio furthering the causes of Down Syndrome research and education.
-She has also worked with several North Carolina organizations including Go Red for Women, Habitat for Humanity and the Salvation Army.
+Heather is a VOLunteer at heart and a fierce champion for community service with a passion for the special needs community.
+She spends much of her time out of the studio furthering the causes of Down syndrome research and education on behalf of her sister.
+She also works with several local organizations including the National Inclusion Project, Special Olympics North Carolina, Triangle Down Syndrome Network and Habitat for Humanity.